 As part of this dedication, Chicken Farmers of Canada created an auditable Animal Care Program designed to demonstrate and maintain the high animal care standards of Canadian chicken farms.

 The program is based on the Canadian Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens and Turkeys.
-CFC worked with the National Farm Animal Care Council (NFACC) to update the Code, and the new version was released in June 2016.
+Chicken Farmrs of Canada worked with the National Farm Animal Care Council (NFACC) to update the Code, and the new version was released in June 2016.
 For more on the Code of Practice, click here.

 The Animal Care Program emphasizes proper animal care throughout each step of the production cycle.
 The program’s requirements are summarized in this info sheet and detailed in the Animal Care Program Producer Manual, also available in the Resources section of our website.
 The Animal Care Program has been integrated with on-farm food safety program to be managed under one system.
 There are many factors that go into making these programs work to ensure credibility and compliance.
-Click here for more information.
+Click here for more information or view our latest video on the program:

 Over 40 stakeholder organizations were consulted during the program development process and, to date, support for the implementation of the program has come from: the Canadian Veterinary Medical Association, the Canadian Poultry and Egg Processors Council, the Further Poultry Processors Association of Canada, the Canadian Federation of Independent Grocers and Restaurants Canada.